(1995 - )

 Suzuki's inventions manufactured by Tenyo: Micro Magic Bank (?), Transpa Vision (1992), Crystal Cleaver (1992), Future Clock (1994), Oh No!
 (1994), Credit Slasher (1993), Clyde - Magic Rabbit (1995), Hankie Penetration (1996), Trisector (1996), Funnel Vision (1997), Puzzling Queen (1998), The Cutting Edge (1999), Magic Painting (1999), X-Ray File (2000), Salt Cups (2001).

-Performed with his wife, Claire, as the comedy team of "Parker Swan and Claire."
+Charles Parker Swan performed with his wife, Claire, as the comedy team of "Parker Swan and Claire."
+Their acts included "Prunes of all Nations", "Fruits I have Worked With," and his lecture "How to Force a Watermelon."

 Invented: Card in Watermelon, Parker Swan Dollhouse Production